-The Classic Car Experts Predict the Most Collectible 2016 cars to Buy Now
+The Classic Car Experts Predict The Most Collectible 2017 Model Year Cars

-With a deep understanding of the market, the collector car experts at Hagerty released their annual list of vehicles that stand out as likely collector cars within the next 25 years.
-In order to be considered for the “Hagerty Hot List,” the vehicle must be produced within the 2016 model year with an MSRP of less than $100,000.
+In order to be eligible for the “Hagerty Hot List,” a vehicle must be produced within the 2017 model year and have an MSRP of less than $100,000.

 Based in Traverse City, Michigan, Hagerty is the world’s leading insurance provider for classic vehicles and host to the largest network of classic car owners.
 Hagerty offers insurance for classic cars, trucks, motorcycles and motorcycle safety equipment, tractors, automotive tools and spare parts, and even “automobilia” (any historic or collectible item linked with motor vehicles).
 Hagerty also offers overseas shipping/touring insurance coverage, business coverage and club liability coverage.
 For more information, call (800) 922-4050 or visit www.hagerty.com.
 Hagerty also provides online Valuation Tools and publishes Hagerty Price Guide, which are the premier guides for post-war collectible automobiles.
 For more information please visit www.hagerty.com/valuationtools